Trazodone Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Practice living sober in a safe, drug-free environment

-- Intensive Outpatient Program (IOP): An intensive outpatient drug and alcohol rehab program, also referred to as IOP, consists of several weeks of group meetings that are held in a local, clinical setting.
+- Intensive Outpatient Program (IOP): An intensive outpatient Trazodone rehab program, also referred to as IOP, consists of several weeks of group meetings that are held in a local, clinical setting.
 Sessions are facilitated by a professional addiction treatment specialist and include both male and female clients.
 Sessions cover everything from chemical dependency education and life skills development to problem-solving, self-care, 12-step work, and relapse prevention.
 IOP does not require clients to live on-site at an addiction treatment center while they are enrolled in treatment, which makes it more convenient for those who cannot commit to a 90-day inpatient program.

-- Residential Inpatient Rehab Program: A residential drug and alcohol rehab program offers inpatient treatment at a drug and alcohol rehab center.
+- Residential Inpatient Rehab Program: A residential Trazodone rehab program offers inpatient treatment at a drug and alcohol rehab center.
 Clients are required to live on-site in gender-specific group housing for the duration of their program, but off-site activities are often included in the program.
 Clients can arrange on-site visits with family members, but they must adhere to a structured daily schedule and the requirements of their treatment program.
 Clients may leave treatment at any time, but leaving before completing the full program is highly discouraged.

 - Health insurance benefits